Johnlon/spam-1/README.md

 it's clear if I have attempted to build a CPU back in 1980 then I'd have fallen flat on my face the first time something didn't work.
 It's been a great learning experience, if frustrating at times.

+So I've decided to build an 8 bit CPU for myself, for the sheer joy and nostalgia.

+## Progress

+I've spent a couple of weeks building the sim for a CPU.
+It's 8 bit and based on ideas form various places but kind of grew by itself with a little planning.
+It's a fairly primitive one in that there is no opcode vs microcode, or to put it another way every instruction is microcode.
+Also, this approach meant I never got around to needing to add an instruction register.

+At present it has:
+- 8 bits data bus
+- 8 bits address
+- Separate RAM and ROM - for no particular reason
+- Control logic is trivial so unlike some other systems there is not EEPROM for control decoding
+- 8 bit ALU - add/subtract
+- Registers
+  - A and B general purpose registers - not symmetrical as I can only do "A+B" and "A-B"
+  - Memory address register
+  - Program counter
+  - Flags register
+  - Display register
+- Instructions for load, jump and branch, addition and subtraction - there's a surprising lot you can do with this and even without complex microcoded instructions

+The complete set of instruction and argument combinations at [here](docs/instructions.txt)

 ## Further reading and links